-If the student is unsuccessful on retest following the mastery support process, the procedures for recommendation for withdrawal will be implemented.
+In the event that the student is unsuccessful on retest following the mastery support process, the procedures for recommendation for withdrawal will be implemented.
 The student may be recommended for re-enrollment into the DPT program at a later date.
 In this case, the faculty members involved in the examination and mastery support process will provide suggestions for activities that the student should complete prior to re-enrollment.